carbon-language/carbon-lang/flang/documentation/Extensions.md

 * `T` and `F` as abbreviations for `.TRUE.` and `.FALSE.` in DATA (PGI/XLF)
 * Use of host FORMAT labels in internal subprograms (PGI-only feature)
 * ALLOCATE(TYPE(derived)::...) as variant of correct ALLOCATE(derived::...)
 (PGI only)
+* USE association of a procedure interface within that same procedure's definition